Soupedenuit/chess-web-api/README.md

 .getPlayerTournaments(username, options, callback)
 ```
 ### Description:
-*List of tournaments the player is registered, is attending or has attended in the past.*
+*List of tournaments the player is registered in, is attending or has attended in the past.*

 ### Parameters: